Wachirabenchathat Park: History

-Besides, the southeast part of the park is also home to the Buddhadasa Indapanno Archives (BIA), also known as Suan Mokkh Bangkok, a Buddhadāsa Bhikkhu's Dharma learning and edutainment center.
+The southeast of the park has the Buddhadasa Indapanno Archives (BIA) (aka Suan Mokkh Bangkok) is a Buddhadāsa Bhikkhu's Dharma learning and edutainment center.

-In 2015, Bang Sue Environmental Education and Conservation Center (EECC) was built and designed in accordance with the existing environment nearby (Chatuchak, Bang Sue, Phaya Thai) on the northwest reservoir of the park.
-The EECC project is housed an environmental education, especially aquatic plants and ecology conservation center, which aim to educate and raise visitor's awareness on the importance of environmental resources.
-The most amazing is a large artificial waterfall-façade facing the park.
+The Bang Sue Environmental Education and Conservation Center (EECC) was built in 2015.
+It was designed in accordance with the existing environment nearby (Chatuchak, Bang Sue, Phaya Thai) at the northwest reservoir of the park.
+The EECC project is housed in an environmental education and ecology conservation center (especially aquatic plants).
+The purpose is to educate and raise awareness on the importance of environmental resources.
+A large artificial waterfall-façade faces the park.